yunjey/davian-tensorflow/README.md

 # DAVIAN TensorFlow (ongoing)
-This project is created for DAVIAN TensorFlow study.
+This repository is created for DAVIAN TensorFlow study.

 <br>